Skip to main content

 planThe generated mission plan document

-2. It is normalized into a standard ComputerUseArtifact record with kind, owner, and metadata
+2. ADE’s artifact broker in the main process normalizes the input into a standard ComputerUseArtifact record with kind, owner, and metadata.

-3. It is routed to its owner — a mission step, a PR, a Linear issue, or a chat session
+3. The artifact is routed to its owner — a mission step, a PR, a Linear issue, or a chat session — based on the flags passed to the CLI.

-4. It is stored under .ade/artifacts/ and linked in the database
+4. The file is stored under .ade/artifacts/computer-use/ and linked in the database.

-5. It appears in the Mission Artifacts tab, the PR review panel, or the Linear issue sidebar, depending on routing
+5. It appears in the Mission Artifacts tab, the PR attachments panel, the chat session artifact panel, or the Linear issue sidebar, depending on routing.

 Relationships Between Concepts